About this website

 This web site is static, i.e. pages and their contents coming from the same domain are sent as is by the server, without any on-the-fly creation.

 If you're not interested in the technique, you can also learn more about Nicolas Hoizey.

 With Eleventy, static is fantasticSection titled With Eleventy, static is fantastic

 The site was previously generated by Jekyll, another famous Static Site Generator, but its development staled, and after multiple years I still wasn't confortable with Ruby development, so I moved to something easier (for me), yet at least as powerful.

-In order to migrate the hundreds of contents written since 2001 in specific SPIP syntax, I developed a SPIP → Markdown plugin which transforms as much as possible this specific syntax into Markdown syntax, including with the YAML Front Matter.
+Even before, I was using SPIP which has its own specific syntax (not so different from Markdown), so in order to migrate the hundreds of contents written since 2001, I developed a SPIP → Markdown plugin which transforms as much as possible this specific syntax into Markdown syntax, including the YAML Front Matter.

 An increasing number of plugins exist in the Eleventy ecosystem to enrich the base solution.

 eleventy-plugin-images-responsiver plugin to use the SaaS Cloudinary service in order to generate the different versions necessary for Responsive Web Design, while optimizing performance.